tytydraco/yessleep/out/The_Elevator_Glitch_Hack.md

 &#x200B;

-**STEP C:** ***Peak.***
+**STEP C:** ***Peek.***

-Once at the top, you need to commence a peak event.
+Once at the top, you need to commence a peek event.
 It is simply you poking your head to scan the outside as much as possible.
 Don't take a step outside or it'll invalidate your attempt.
 Don't use a flashlight or it'll give away your position.

 *What are you looking for?* I'll tell you later.
 But 9 times out of 10, it should be empty and you're good to go.